epicoon/lx-core/README.md

    To use other lx-packages, simply add them to the composer configuration file.
 [Example](https://github.com/epicoon/lx-doc-articles/blob/master/en/lx-core/doc/composer-example.md).<br>
    At the root of the project, run the command `composer install`.<br>
    As a result a directory `vendor` will be created.
 It will contain composer packages in a directory `lx`.
+   Note the "scripts" section.
+This script will create the `lx` folder at the root of the application.
+The `lx` folder is necessary for the platform to function.
+Inside there will be configuration files, a CLI launch file, system directories etc. This script will also create (or modify) the `.gitignore` file so that the platform system files are not monitored by the version control system.
 2. Setting up a server for `nginx` for `Ubuntu`.<br>
    Configuration:
    ```